m45t3r/snes9x4d/README.md

 ## Options

 This emulator has multiple options that can be accessed using `Reset` button in BittBoy/PocketGo.
-Some of them may improve performance at the expense of quality.
+They may improve performance at the expense of quality.
 Some of them are described below:

 - Transparency (default `True`): enables/disables transparency effects in games.
 Disabling it may improve performance, but it may also break some